-Applicants are asked to indicate their recent contributions on the Personal Data Form (Form 100) and may be asked to provide copies of, or documentation on, some of these contributions for the benefit of reviewers.
+Applicants are asked to indicate their recent contributions when completing a funding application, and may be asked to provide copies of, or documentation on, some of these contributions for the benefit of reviewers.

 To focus the assessment of excellence of the researcher on the quality and impact of recent contributions to research, applicants are asked to identify up to five of their most significant research contributions in the last six years and to explain how these contributions have influenced their field and/or the activities of users.

-Selection committees and panels are advised by NSERC to neither rely on numbers of publications in their assessment of productivity nor create or use lists of "prestigious" or "unacceptable" journals in their assessment of quality.
-The quality of the publication's content is the determining factor, not that of the journal in which it appears, and the onus is on the applicant to provide convincing evidence of quality.
+Selection committees and panels are advised by NSERC to neither rely solely on the number of publications in their assessment of productivity, nor create or use lists of "prestigious" or "unacceptable" journals in their assessment of quality.
+The quality and impact of the publication's content, not of the journal in which it appears, are the determining factors.
+The onus is on the applicant to provide convincing evidence of quality.

 NSERC advises its selection committees and panels to evaluate the quality and impact of all contributions and not to regard some as "second class" or "grey literature."